whiskyechobravo/kerkoapp/README.md

 set FLASK_APP=kerkoapp.py
 ```

-### Errors when using the HEAD version of Kerko
+### Errors when using the `master` version of Kerko

 The `master` branch of KerkoApp is meant to work with the latest published
 release of Kerko.
-If you have installed the HEAD version of Kerko, use the
+If you have installed the `master` version of Kerko instead
-`kerko-head` branch of KerkoApp instead of `master`.
+its latest published release, use the `kerko-head` branch of KerkoApp instead of
+`master`.

 [Docker]: https://www.docker.com/